kasper573/deckforge/README.md

 # Deck Forge

-[deckforge.io](https://deckforge.io) is a service for creating and sharing deck builder games.
+Deck Forge is a browser based game engine and editor for creating and sharing deck builder games.

 ## Stack